-- Readback assesses the ability to read from your own notes. - Speed Tests assess the ability to take down and transcribe verbal dictation for five minutes at the specified rate of speed.
+- Readback assesses the ability to read from your own notes. - Self-evaluation Takes assess readiness for 5-minute speed tests. - Speed Tests assess the ability to take down and transcribe verbal dictation for five minutes at the specified rate of speed.